dynamsoft-docs/capture-vision-docs/architecture/index.md

 #### **Elective intervention of the processing workflow**

-The DCV architecture allows external programs to intervene in image-processing.
+The DCV architecture allows external programs to intervene in the image processing.
 The steps are

 1. A specific type of intermediate result is generated;
 2. CVR dispatches the result to a registered listener A and pauses image-processing;